VRJams/vrjams.github.io/index.markdown

 The event is non profit, no prizes, competitions or judges, just learning and meeting new people.

-For the event, you'll need to *Bring Your Own Device*, so a laptop and *(a friend with)* a HMD are a must.
+For the event, you'll need to __Bring Your Own Device__, so a laptop and *(a friend with)* a HMD are a must.
-You'll need some programming experience, but the technolgy uses the very frienldy Lua, so no pointers or memory management.
+You'll need some programming experience, but the technology uses the very user friendly Luaprogramming lanigage.
+No need for pointers, memory management or other advanced tools.

 Setting up the environment is NOT part of the event.
 To get all the support consult the [Official Docs]({{page.LOVR-docs}}), the [Unofficial Docs](/docs/) or ask us on [Telegram]({{page.telegram}})